yshui/explain-algorithms/_posts/2020-10-16-exceptions.md

 usually cryptic and incomplete documentation about ELF, Dwarf, and C++ ABI.
 Often they are difficult to understand, and it is usually hard for someone to see how they all fit together.

-So instead, let's try to work in reverse instead.
-Let's try to inspect something that actually does exception handling.
+So instead, let's work in reverse.
+Let's inspect something that actually does exception handling.

 ```cpp
 int throw_exception() {